Ravindra9496/delta-demo/README.md

 # delta-demo
-this is demo for demo class.
+this is demo for git &amp; github  class.

+# Teacher
+Raveendra kasaudhan
+# student
+Delte batch